Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,2a)

 and an involution acts projectively on this module.

 For $a=4$ and $a\geq 5$ we have

 respectively.
-For $a\geq 6$ and $i=4,5$ we have $1/2_1,2_i/4_{1,i}$.
+For $a=6$ and $i=4,5$ we have $1/2_1,2_i/4_{1,i}$.

-In particular, if $M$ is a module for $H$ with no trivial or $2$-dimensional submodules or quotients, and it has $2n$ trivial composition factors for some $n>0$, then it has $n'\geq n+1$ $4$-dimensional factors, and between $2n+1$ and $4n'$ $2$-dimensional composition factors. \end{lem} \begin{pf} The facts about the largest submodule of $P(4_{i,j})$ can easily be checked with a computer.
-For the conclusion, we proceed by induction.
-By removing submodules and quotients of dimension $8$ and above, we may assume that the socle and top of $M$ consists entirely of $4$-dimensional modules.
+In particular, if $M$ is a module for $H$ with no trivial or $2$-dimensional submodules or quotients, and it has $2n$ trivial composition factors for some $n>0$, then it has $n'\geq n+1$ factors of dimension $4$, and between $2n+1$ and $4(n'-1)$ composition factors of dimension $2$. \end{lemma} \begin{proof} The facts about the largest submodule of $P(4_{i,j})$ can easily be checked with a computer.
+For the conclusion, we proceed by induction, with the result holding vacuously if $\dim(M)< 14$, since no module can satisfy the hypotheses of the lemma.
+By removing submodules and quotients of dimension $8$ and above, we may assume that the socle and top of $M$ consist entirely of $4$-dimensional modules.

+Let $M_1=\soc(M)$ and $M_2$ be the preimage in $M$ of the $\{4_{i,j}\}'$-radical of the quotient module $M/M_1$.
+There are no composition factors of dimension $4$ in the quotient $M_2/M_1$, and there are no extensions between simple modules of dimensions at most $2$ and at least $8$ by Lemma \ref{lem:extforsl22a}.
+Hence $M_2/M_1$ is the direct sum of its $\{1,2_i\}$-radical and $\{1,2_i,4_{i,j}\}'$-radical.
+Let $M_2'$ denote the preimage in $M$ of the $\{1,2_i\}$-radical of $M_2/M_1$, so that the quotient $M_2'/M_1$ only has composition factors of dimension $1$ and $2$, and $M_1$ only has composition factors of dimension $4$.

-Let $M_1=\soc(M)$ and $M_2/M_1$ be the $4'$-radical of $M/M_1$, noting that $M_2/M_1$ is the direct sum of its $\{1,2\}$-radical and $\{1,2,4\}'$-radical.
-By the first part, if $M_2$ has $2m$ trivial modules then $M_1$ has at least $m$ copies of $4$-dimensional modules to suppose the $2m$ trivials, and from the structure above the number of $2$-dimensionals is at most $4m$.
-Applying induction to $M/M_2$, this proves there are at least $n+1$ different $4$-dimensional factors and at most $4n$ $2$-dimensional factors; there are at least $2n+1$ $2$-dimensional factors since $M$ must have positive pressure. \end{pf}
+The module $M_2'$ is therefore a submodule of a sum of modules as in the first part of the lemma.
+Thus if $M_2$ has $2m$ trivial modules then $M_1$ has at least $m$ copies of $4$-dimensional modules to support the $2m$ trivials, and from the structure of the modules in the lemma the number of $2$-dimensionals is at most $4m$.
+Thus our result holds for $M_2'$, and hence for $M_2$ as the number of factors of dimensions $1$, $2$ and $4$ are the same in $M_2'$ and $M_2$.

+Notice that the quotient $M/M_2$ also has no trivial or $2$-dimensional submodules or quotients, so satisfies the conclusion of the lemma by induction.
+Thus there are at least $n+1$ different $4$-dimensional factors in $M$ and at most $4n'-1$ factors of dimension $2$; there are at least $2n+1$ factors of dimension $2$ since $M$ must have positive pressure, by Lemma \ref{lem:pressure}. \end{proof}